bep/hugotest/content/section3/myarticle/index.md

 +++
 date = "2017-11-23"
-title = "My Article 1b"
+title = "My Cool Article 1b"

 +++

-This is the content file for the bundle!
+This is the content file for the bundle.